![]() |

 This version has different lyrics at the end.
 The reverb makes it difficult to make these out.

-_Denial_ is next, followed by _Age___Of___Consent_.
+Denial is next, followed by Age__Of___Consent_.

 Hooky calls out "1-2-3-4", which can barely be heard, out of the break.